The role of shape disorder in the collective behaviour of aligned fibrous matter: Mechanical properties of fiber stacks

-Fig.~\ref{figstresssimu} displays compression results for the PLD cases in the normalized pressure units $P_{\rm 2d} L^4/\kappa\langle\zeta_0^2\rangle^{1/2}$ as a function of the normalized density $\langle\zeta_0^2\rangle^{1/2}/D$, for $\alpha=2$ and $5$ (see also ESI for a more extensive set of $\alpha$ values).
+Fig.~\ref{figstresssimu} displays compression results for the PLD cases in the normalized stress units $P_{\rm 2d} L^4/\kappa\langle\zeta_0^2\rangle^{1/2}$ as a function of the normalized density $\langle\zeta_0^2\rangle^{1/2}/D$, for $\alpha=2$ and $5$ (see also ESI section S2 for a more extensive set of $\alpha$ values).
 For the large density limit, where fibers are in close contact and where shape disorder is irrelevant, the data collapses on the same master curve, similarly to those of a single mode fiber -- see Fig.~\ref{figsimurefsmd}.
 For the most significant compression regime, at intermediate densities, we observe a strong dependence of the compression law on the value of the exponent $\alpha$, further confirming that the mechanical properties of the macroscopic stacks are controlled by fiber disorder.

-By following a procedure similar to that applied to fit the experimental results, we solve numerically the self-consistent relation Eq.~(\ref{sc}) for the numerical distributions $\langle\zeta_{0,q}^2\rangle$.
+By following a procedure similar to that applied to fit the experimental results, we solve numerically the self-consistent relation eqn (\ref{sc}) for the numerical distributions $\langle\zeta_{0,q}^2\rangle$.
 Theoretical self-consistent results, presented in Fig.~\ref{figstresssimu} show a remarkable agreement with compression values from numerical simulations.
 The low compression regime is again well described by the linear elasticity $P_{\rm ref}^{\rm (2d)}$ without any fitting parameters.
-The self-consistent theory is in good agreement with the experimental data for high compression rates, especially for very rough fibers ($\alpha < 4$), provided that a global multiplication factor $\Phi_{\rm num}$ be applied as for experimental results.
+The self-consistent theory is in good agreement with the numerical simulations, especially for very rough fibers ($\alpha < 4$), provided that a global multiplication factor $\Phi_{\rm num}$ be applied as for experimental results.